metrorailings/OwlBlog/content/posts/2022-week-5-insights.md

 Folo Fatukasi being out for the Jaguars is seriously hurting their rushing defense.
 I was hoping it wouldn't matter so long as Jacksonville can run up the score, but they just can't.

 Trevor Lawrence still plays too much like a bum for my liking.
+As does Marvin Jones.

 ***